 That’s reasonable, isn’t it?

-2008.
-Mom and I marched into one of the franchises in an Iowa mall grinning from ear to ear.
-We couldn’t wait to order a MAID-RITE.
+On a family road trip, Mom and I marched into one of the franchises in an Iowa mall grinning from ear to ear.
+We couldn’t wait to order a MAID-RITE made in THE TWENTY-FIRST CENTURY.
 Passing up every other eating opportunity as we traveled across the country that day, we were starved and anticipatory.

-After all, this was to be the first store-bought maid-rites Mom had eaten since 1939.
-I’d never eaten any but my mom’s.
+After all, this was to be the first store-bought MAID-RITEs Mom had eaten since 1939.
+I had never eaten any but my mom’s.

 Honest.
-I have to be honest and say that something drastic happened to those maid-rites since Mr. Angell first cranked them onto the streets via his four franchises by the end of the 1920s.
-Dry.
-No cabbage in the topping.
+I have to be honest and say that something drastic has happened to those MAID-RITEs since Mr. Angell first cranked them onto the streets via his four franchises by the end of the 1920s.
+The ones we tasted were… Dry.
+Cabbage-less.
 Tasteless.
 Disappointing.

 I still see mom shaking her head as she sat across the table from me.
 We took a few bites and shoved the sandwiches to the side.

-Since 1939, Mom has served us MAID-RITES like the ones she first tasted – just like the ones Mr. Angell used to sell.
+Since 1939, Mom has served us MAID-RITES like the ones she first tasted – identical to the ones Mr. Angell used to sell.
 Since she also happens to be a fabulous cook, I have to believe her method and her recipe are PURE.

-The other evening, Mom made MAID-RITES.
-I took a picture of my plate and put it at the top of this blog.
+The last time Mom made MAID-RITES, I took a picture of my plate and used it as the profile pic for this blog.
 Now that’s a MAID-RITE made right!
-So right, that Mr. Angell would rise up and give my mom a high-five if he could only taste one!
+So right, I think Mr. Angell himself would give my mom a high-five after his first bite!

 The only thing we’ve added to the mix over the years is a sprinkle of cheddar for the top.
 It’s a great addition and really adds flavor.
-If you want to make these easy but incredibly yummy loose-meat sandwiches, cruise on over to the Chuckwagons and Campfires section of my blog for the authentic recipe.
+If you want THE AUTHENTIC RECIPE for making these easy but incredibly yummy loose-meat sandwiches, CLICK HERE.

 You can’t go wrong when you go rite!